General Position Summary

 - Knowledge of computer programs such as MS Office products and donor databases.

-- Ability to work with academic and administration staff members.
+- Ability to work across multiple teams and diverse priorities.

 - Fund raising experience in a higher education setting.